ircdocs/modern-irc/index.md

 Channel operators (also referred to as "chanops") on a given channel are considered to 'run' or 'own' that channel.
 In recognition of this status, channel operators are endowed with certain powers which let them moderate and keep control of their channel.

-As owners of a channel, channel operators are not required to have reasons for their actions in the management of that channel.
-Most IRC operators do not deal with 'channel politics' or 'channel drama'.
-Most IRC networks consider the management of specific channels, and/or 'abusive' channel operators to be outside the domain of what they deal with.
-However, it is best to read the network policy (usually presented on connection with the [`MOTD`](#rpl_motd)).
+As owners of a channel, chanops are **not** required to have reasons for their actions in the management of that channel, unless dictated by the moderation policies set by that specific channel.
+Most IRC operators do not concern themselves with 'channel politics' or 'channel drama', and try to not interfere with the management of specific channels.
+Most IRC networks consider the management of specific channels, and/or 'abusive' channel operators to be outside their domain.
+However, for specific details it is best to consult the network policy (usually presented on connection with the [`MOTD`](#rpl_motd)).

-Some IRC software also defines other various levels of channel moderation.
+Some IRC software also defines other levels of channel moderation.
 These can include 'halfop' (half operator), 'protected' (protected op), 'founder' (channel founder), and any other positions the server wishes to define.
 These moderation levels have varying privileges and can execute, and not execute, various channel management commands based on what the server defines.

 The commands which may only be used by channel moderators include: